Fang2403/Fang2403.github.io/_posts/2022-05-21-thinking-about-data-scientist.md

 Source: [Drew Conway](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)

-# differences between data scientists and statisticians
+# Differences Between Ddata Scientists and Statisticians

 1. The type of problems focused:
 Data scientists focus on solving specific problems, while the statisticians focus more on the academic statistics.